Table of Contents

 Deferred Compensation is a tax-sheltered vehicle, which allows you to increase income at retirement.
 The Internal Revenue Service establishes the maximum amount that may be contributed each year.
 The balance in your Deferred Compensation (IRS Code 457) account is payable upon termination of employment or retirement, regardless of your age.

 If your municipality offers the 457 plan available through the State of Vermont Treasurer's Office, payment options are explained in more detail in the Deferred Compensation Plan booklet or at their website.
-Additional detailed information may be found at the Great-West website (the deferred compensation third-party administrator for the State of Vermont).
+Additional detailed information may be found at the Prudential Website (the deferred compensation third-party administrator for the State of Vermont).

 If you still have questions regarding your retirement account or other matters about retirement, please do not hesitate to contact the Retirement Office at 1-800-642-3191 (toll free within VT only) or (802) 828-2305.
 The staff is always happy to answer your questions and assist in your retirement planning.